George N. Gillett Jr.: Biography

 Gillett graduated from Lake Forest Academy in 1956.
 He attended Amherst College and is a 1961 graduate of Dominican College of Racine, Wisconsin.
 Gillett's first job following college was with Crown Zellerbach as regional sales manager.

 Gillett's career continued in the 1960s in marketing and management consulting, initially with McKinsey & Co.
 A sports fanatic since childhood, by 1966, he was business manager and partner of the Miami Dolphins.
 In 1966, he purchased a 20% interest in the Miami Dolphins NFL franchise for $1 million.
 He sold this interest in 1968 for $3 million, and used some of the proceeds to purchase the nearly defunct Harlem Globetrotters and later started Globetrotters Communications, a nationally syndicated radio group.
 He reinvigorated the Globetrotters by an intense marketing effort that included a popular cartoon series.

 In 1978, Gillett bought Packerland Packing Co.
 With the successful venture of Packerland, Gillett then diversified into radio and television with the start of Gillett Communications Company.
 At its peak, Gillett Communications owned network affiliates, the majority of which were CBS, in many of the country's major television markets.

 In 1979, he launched Gillett Communications by buying three small television stations.
-Three years later he bought the WSM television station in Nashville.
+Three years later he bought WSM-TV in Nashville, renamed WSMV.
 In 1984, Gillett acquired Appleton-based Post Corporation's eight television stations, 22 newspapers and associated plants; the non-broadcast assets were sold to Thomson Corporation and other buyers.
 In 1986, he bought out the two A.S.
 Abell stations as part of a spin-off resulting from the acquisition of A.S.
 Abell by Times Mirror Company.
-In 1987, he acquired Storer Broadcasting using Kohlberg Kravis Roberts junk bonds, after the Federal Communications Commission (FCC) lifted restrictions on ownership.
-The Gillett stations were subsequently spun off to Busse Broadcasting, a company formed by Gillett employees.

 In 1985, Gillett acquired Vail Associates' Vail and Beaver Creek ski resorts.
 He would often ride chairlifts and greet guests, and launched a massive installation of high-speed detachable chairlifts.
 Gillett also supported major alpine ski events at a time when most ski areas in America declined to host international races, starting with the 1989 World Alpine Ski Championships, and through his support hosted the 1999 World Alpine Ski Championships.

-Gillett's companies sought Chapter 11 protection in 1992, as higher interest rates penalised junk bond issuers.
-Gillett's media arm was reorganized as SCI Television, shortly before being purchased by New World Communications under the control of Ronald Perelman.
-Many of these stations would eventually be sold to News Corporation and become owned-and-operated stations carrying Fox.